ISO 9001:2015 Quality Management System Operations

 Whether owned by a customer or external supplier, there needs to be a method for taking care of assets (such as materials, components, tools, equipment, facilities, data and intellectual property) when they are under the organization’s control, including asset identification, working status/condition, security/protection or location – and provide up to date documentation reflecting this care.

-Operational support shall also include periodic evaluation and management of needed service/product offering changes to stay in compliance with customer/regulatory/legal expectations, including a documentation stream including change review results and authorizations.
+Operational support shall also include periodic evaluation and management of needed service/product offering changes to stay in compliance with customer/regulatory/legal expectations, including a documentation stream as well as change review results and authorizations.

 Before releasing a product or service, there must be a process to ensure that customer expectations have been met at each stage of product/service production, including documentation of formal customer approval that agreed upon product/service needs were met.